 Schrade SCPEN4BK Survival Tactical Pen with Ferro Fire-Starting Rod and Whistle, Black – Pen, Weapon, Fire Starter and a…. whistle

 This is probably my favorite utility tool in the bag.
 It combines a tactical pen which of course is slick for writing and defending yourself with a fire starter kit.
 Inside the pen there is a ferrocerium rod and you can unscrew the tip to reveal a fire striker.
-Boom you’ve got fire, your got ink and you’re got an ass kicking device.
+Boom you’ve got fire, you got ink and you’ve got an ass-kicking device.

 Pretty damn hard to beat if you ask me.
 Oh and it also has a whistle, but it’s not worth a damn it sounds like a faint conductor whistle.

 Gerber 31-000699 Bear Grylls Survival Series Fire Starter